Curry Flavour When It Rains In November

 The school began with 22 pupils, and was situated in a small house in Jeppestown, Johannesburg.
 In 1904, it relocated to its current site in Houghton, Johannesburg.

-After matriculating she attended a finishing school in Switzerland and then lived in Paris for a year.
-She was a feminist and activist, she was a fast bowler in the Kimberley cricket team, and she owned a motorcar.
-She certainly lived a very privileged life; she loved travelling and encouraged us to do so too.
-She was an avid reader and for my 16th birthday gave me “Caravans” by James Michener.
-I’m sure she would’ve liked it if I’d upped and left and gone off smoking hassish with hippies in North Africa somewhere!
-She smoked cigarettes and I’m sure the odd cigar too!
+She was an avid reader and, for my 16th birthday, gave me “Caravans” by James Michener.
+I’m sure she would’ve liked it if I’d upped and left and gone off smoking hashish with hippies in North Africa somewhere!
+She smoked cigarettes, and I’m sure the odd cigar, too!

-I don’t think she cared much for food, but I imagine she enjoyed entertaining friends, having parties, getting dressed up and being the life and soul at her soirees.
-She told me “My girl you can never be too rich or too thin and you must play bridge as it takes you everywhere”!
+I don’t think she cared much for food, but I imagine she enjoyed entertaining friends, having parties, getting dressed up, and being the life and soul at her soirees.
+She told me, “My girl, you can never be too rich or too thin, and you must play bridge as it takes you everywhere”!
 My first car (and love of my life) was a present from her, a blue Mini Clubman GTX.
-She was brutally honest, never minced her words, hated Vorster, Verwoerd and Botha calling them buffoons.
-She didn’t suffer fools gladly, but she was progressive, kind, funny and exotic.
-Christmas and birthdays were made spectacular once her parcels arrived from London!

-She was as thin as a rake, always groomed and well shod, she wore Hanro and dabbed Joy behind her ears and on her wrists.
-When we asked her why she won’t drive a Rolls Royce she replied “Oh, God!
+She was as thin as a rake, always groomed and well shod; she wore Hanro and dabbed Joy behind her ears and on her wrists.
+When we asked her why she won’t drive a Rolls-Royce, she replied, “Oh, God!
 No!
 The Beatles drive those”!

 SISTER-IN-LAW’S CHICKEN CURRY